hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 ### Inviting Colleagues

-You must invite your colleagues to create TFE accounts by sharing the signup URL for your TFE installaton.
+You must invite your colleagues to create pTFE accounts by sharing the signup URL for your pTFE installaton.
 They must complete the signup process before you can add them to teams or grant them additional privileges.
 Send this URL to your colleagues and have them sign up <https://tfe.example.com/account/new>.

-Remember to replace `tfe.example.com` with your TFE hostname.
+Remember to replace `tfe.example.com` with your pTFE hostname.

 ### Creating an Organization

-Create an organization by navigating to the TFE homepage.
+Create an organization by navigating to the pTFE homepage.
 You will need to login if you have not already done so.
 Then, click your username in the bottom left, and click `Account Settings`.
 On the following page, click `Create Organization` on the left menu.